-The LIRR carried approximately 89.2 million passengers in 2017.
-On an average weekday, the LIRR carries about 301,000 passengers.
+The LIRR carried approximately 89.8 million passengers in 2017.
 The LIRR provides train service for the entire County on 11 branch lines.
 These branches provide service through the County to eastern destinations in Suffolk County and western destinations of Penn Station in Manhattan, Atlantic Terminal in Brooklyn, as well as Jamaica and Hunters Point/Long Island City in Queens.
 Completion of the East Side Access project, which began tunneling work in 2007, will add a new hub in Grand Central Terminal, bringing LIRR customers directly to Manhattan's East Side.
 On weekdays, about 80% of the system's passenger trips occur during peak morning and evening travel periods.
 The LIRR has begun work on a \$2 billion project to add a third track to the Mainline Branch between Floral Park LIRR Station and Hicksville LIRR Station.
 The project will increase service reliability and reverse-commuting accessibility along the busy 9.8-mile corridor.
 Along with the addition of a third track, other improvements include the grade separation of five major north-south roadways to improve safety and reduce vehicular delays stemming from down railroad crossing gates.
 The project will also renovate stations along the entire project corridor incorporating context-sensitive design and modern technology and customer conveniences.
 The project is expected to be completed in 2021.